GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 something happening.
 Think of a "play" button or "on/off" switch for instance.
 You can also add an "unmute" button depending on the flow of the app.

+{% Aside %}
-{% Aside %}If an `AudioContext` is created before the document receives a user gesture, it will be created in the "suspended" state, and you will need to call `resume()` after the user gesture.{% endAside %}
+If an `AudioContext` is created before the document receives a user gesture, it will be created in the "suspended" state, and you will need to call `resume()` after the user gesture.
+{% endAside %}

-If you create your `AudioContext` on page load, you'll have to call `resume()` at some time after the user interacted with the page (e.g., after a user clickes a button).
+If you create your `AudioContext` on page load, you'll have to call `resume()` at some time after the user interacted with the page (e.g., after a user clicks a button).
 Alternatively, the `AudioContext` will be resumed after a user gesture if `start()` is called on any attached node.